 To get rid of all such unnecessary data, you need to optimize the database.
 WordPress primarily employs MariaDB or MySQL databases.
 Thus, either by optimizing MySQL/MariaDB settings or by providing more memory and processing power an overworked server can help.
-Also, there are various plugins available in WordPress which allows you to clean the database.
-The plugins help you delete the unused tags, revisions, trashed posts, etc. and will optimize your database.
+Also, there are various plugins available in WordPress which allow you to clean the database.
+The plugins help you delete unused tags, revisions, trashed posts, etc., and will optimize your database.

-When experiencing downtime, caching plugins can generate HTML files of your website, which is beneficial when traffic goes up.
+When experiencing downtime, caching plugins can generate HTML files for your website, which is beneficial when traffic goes up.
 When choosing a caching plugin do pay attention to some aspects such as:

 Your caching plugin should offer CDN integration though my personal recommendation is the W3TC caching plugin.